 One major Prometheus problem

-During the experiments we used Prometheus monitoring tool to verify resource consumption and the load put on the core system, Kubernetes, and OpenStack services.
-One note of caution when using Prometheus: Deleting old data from Prometheus storage will indeed improve the Prometheus API speed — but it will also delete any previous cluster information, making it unavailable for post-run investigation.
+During the experiments we used a Prometheus monitoring tool to verify resource consumption and the load put on the core networking system, OpenStack, and Kubernetes services.
+One note of caution if you’re a Prometheus user reading this: Deleting old data from Prometheus storage will indeed improve the Prometheus API speed — but it will also delete any previous cluster information, making it unavailable for post-run investigation.
 So make sure to document any observed issue and its debugging thoroughly!

 Thankfully, we had in fact done that documentation, but one thing we’ve decided to do going forward to prevent this problem by configuring Prometheus to back up data to one of the persistent time series databases it supports, such as InfluxDB, Cassandra, or OpenTSDB.
 By default, Prometheus is optimized to be used as a real time monitoring / alerting system, and there is an official recommendation from the Prometheus developers team to keep monitoring data retention for only about 15 days to keep the tool working in a quick and responsive manner.
 By setting up the backup, we can store old data for an extended amount of time for post-processing needs.